-In order to enjoy your weekend to the fullest, my suggestion is that you get to Lisbon as soon as possible.
-In other words, don’t hesitate to take the first plane to the city.
+In order to enjoy your weekend to the fullest, my suggestion is that you get to Lisbon first thing in the morning.
+In other words, don’t hesitate to book the first flight to the city.

 Once you have arrived to Lisbon, take the metro near the airport (red line) and then the green line in Alameda in Cais do Sodré direction.

 Information: in the metro station you can purchase the pass “Viva Viagem” and charge it with two trips.

 Next, get off at Intendente metro station to start discovering the places to see in Lisbon.
 If you want to leave your luggage behind while exploring the city, you can go to Rossio station where you’ll have electronic lockers at your disposal (if you do this, return to Intendente station afterwards).